MaiA14/news-analyzer/README.md

 You may select a source from the list.

 Technologies:\
-Frontend: React Hooks, SCSS, WordCloud\
+Frontend: React Hooks, SCSS, WordCloud, Bootstrap.\
-Backend: Node.js, Express, fs
+Backend: Node.js, Express, fs.

 ## Installation